Lugdunum3D/Lugdunum/doc/architecture.md

 BindDescriptorSet(Camera)

 # All the lights influencing the rendering (visible to the screen)
 Foreach Light
-    # Each type of Light has a different pipeline
-    BindPipeline(Light)

     # We can bind the uniform buffer of the light
     BindDescriptorSet(Light)

     # All the objects influenced by the light
     Foreach Object
+        # Each type of Material has a different pipeline
+        BindPipeline(getMaterialPipeline(Object))

         # Push the transformation matrix of the Object
         PushConstant(Object)